-February 19, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 19, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Today in a 17 to 13 note, the Arizona Senate passed SB 1062, which, if enacted into law, would allow businesses to refuse services to the LGBT community on the basis of religious freedom.

 Please pass along this post to anyone you know in Arizona today and urge them to contact their state House member and urge them to vote no.

 The bill, SB1062, could be used to protect business that discriminate not only again the LGBT community but also unmarried women or those of different religions.